fgscivittaro/fsfsnm/django_tutorial.md

     url(r'^$', views.index, name='index'),
     url(r'([0-9]+)', views.results, name='results'),
     ]

+# Using regex to figure out which view to use
 </pre></code>

 - Django checks your code for errors every time you save it; checks in the shell